 - The Agency for Economic and regional Growth together with the Swedish Higher Education Authority analyse the evolution of the supply of competencies in advanced digital technologies in both short and long term, and they make recommendation about it.
 The work aims to improve the supply of such competencies as well as improve statistics and forecasts of future needs in the Swedish labour market;

-- A pilot project to identify the need for AI skills in companies and organisations from the southern region to better use new smart technologies based on AI.
+- A to identify the need for AI skills in companies and organisations from the southern region to better use new smart technologies based on AI.
 The aim is to develop AI courses depending on the needs that emerge.

 From the lab to the market